 Briefly, here’s why;

 1. Empty Freezer

 By the time I get out spearfishing I just want to shoot something, hell anything worth eating.
-My freezer is empty and I have been missing regular fresh fish.
-KFC has been making a killing from my extended hiatus and my dive gear is cobweb covered, seized and I think feeling as lonely as the pole spear in Turbos cupboard.
+My freezer’s empty and I’m usually ready to put some premium fillets inside.
+KFC has been making a killing from my extended spearing hiatus and my dive gear is cobweb covered and as lonely as the pole spear in Turbos garage.
 Pole spears are for the die-hards, the guys that are set on improving their hunting technique and who will sacrifice one or two quiet days for long term benefits.
 At this stage that’s not for me.

 2. Improve my technique?